opentdf/spec/README.md

 *   **Server Components:** Example implementations of backend services like the Key Access Server (KAS).

 Developers can use this platform as a practical guide, a starting point for their own implementations, or directly leverage the provided SDKs.

 ---
-## Specification Details

-The detailed technical specification is organized into the following sections:

-*   **[Schema (`schema/`)](schema/):** Defines the JSON schemas for the `manifest.json` and its constituent objects (like `EncryptionInformation`, `KeyAccess`, `PolicyObject`, etc.).
-This is the reference for the data structure format.
-*   **[Protocol (`protocol/`)](protocol/):** Describes the high-level architecture, process workflows (e.g., key requests, unwrapping), and interactions between clients, Key Access Servers (KAS), and Identity Providers.

-Developers should consult these sections for implementation details regarding data formats, cryptographic operations, and protocol interactions.

----